BOINC/boinc-server-docker/docs/cookbook.md

 > *Notes:*
 > * The first time you run this, it may take a few minutes after invoking the `docker compose up -d` command before the server webpage appears.
-> * If using Docker Toolbox, replace the final command above with `URL_BASE=$(docker-machine ip) docker compose up -d`.
+> * If using Docker Toolbox, replace the final command above with `export URL_BASE=$(docker-machine ip) docker compose up -d`.
 The server will be accessible at the IP returned by `docker-machine ip` rather than at `127.0.0.1`.

 The server is made up of three Docker images,